 There is something for everyone at camp!
 Campers can learn safe swimming skills from certified instructors, engage in outdoor sports, create various forms of nature art, and gain new skills in fishing, boating, canoeing, hiking, or archery — just to name a few.

-  Kapers: Kapers are jobs that each cabin group rotates to practice stewardship at camp.
+KPs: KPs are jobs that each cabin group rotates to practice stewardship at camp.
 These tasks might include picking up litter on the beach, sweeping the dining room, emptying garbage, or tidying the bathhouse.
-By completing kapers, campers not only help us keep camp clean, but they also gain ownership over their space.
+By completing KPs, campers not only help us keep camp clean, but they also gain ownership over their space.
 Plus, the “Clean Cabin Award” is awarded every day to the cabin group that did the best job tidying up after themselves.

-  Program time: During program time, specialty staff lead a variety of activities for campers, including swimming lessons, outdoor living skills, team challenge course, target sports, and a hands-on environmental education program.
+Outdoor Living Skills and Environmental Education: During this time, specialty staff lead a variety of activities for campers, including swimming lessons, outdoor living skills, team challenge course, target sports, and a hands-on environmental education program.

 Lunch: During lunch, our Program Coordinator announces the Clean Cabin Award, and campers participate in team-building activities.
 One of our favorite exercises is the "Gratitude Jar," which gives us the opportunity to thank other campers or staff who have helped us or made our experience at camp great.

 Rest hour: Campers rejuvenate in their cabins or a quiet outdoor spot by napping, reading, or doing another relaxing individual activity.